OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-fundamentals.md

 ### Visual Studio

 Visual Studio can be used to create Office Add-ins for Excel, Word, PowerPoint, or Outlook.
 An Office Add-in project gets created as part of a Visual Studio solution and uses HTML, CSS, and JavaScript.
-The [5-minute quick start](../index.md) for each of these four applications contains step-by-step instructions that describe how to create an Office Add-in using Visual Studio.
+The [5-minute quick starts](../index.md) for Excel, Word, PowerPoint, and Outlook contain step-by-step instructions that describe how to create an Office Add-in using Visual Studio.

 [!include[Yeoman vs Visual Studio comparision](../includes/yeoman-generator-recommendation.md)]